vectorquantized/cuda/src/cuda/kernels/tiled_matmul.md

 # Tiled Matrix Multiplication

 Tiled matrix multiplication is an efficient approach that reduces memory traffic and provides contiguous access through thread coalescing.
 The key concept involves reading data once from high-bandwidth memory (HBM) into shared memory, where it is reused for multiple operations, significantly improving overall performance.
-Here’s how it works:
+Here are my notes:

 1. **Reuse of Shared Memory for Multiple Operations:**
     - Instead of having each output thread individually read the row and column needed for its calculation, threads in a block cooperate to load a **tile** of the matrices into shared memory.
 This tile is then reused across multiple operations, significantly reducing redundant memory accesses.